Listen to this article

 - Saving becomes more attractive

-- Borrowing becomes more expensive
+- Borrowing gets more expensive

-- The currency typically strengthens
+- The currency strengthens

 Real Interest Rates Matter

-How Inflation Affects Exchange Rates
+How Inflation Moves Exchange Rates

-Consider two countries: Country A has 2% annual inflation, while Country B has 8%.
-Over time, goods in Country B become relatively more expensive.
-To maintain equilibrium in international trade, Country B's currency must depreciate against Country A's currency.
+Consider two countries: Country A runs 2% annual inflation while Country B runs 8%.
+Goods in Country B become relatively more expensive over time.
+To keep trade in balance, Country B's currency must weaken.
+This is a big reason emerging market currencies often slide against the dollar, euro, or Swiss franc.

 Political Stability and Economic Performance

-Political Risk Factors
+Political Risk

-Economic Performance Indicators
+Economic Indicators

-Strong economic fundamentals support a currency:
+Strong fundamentals support a currency:

-GDP Growth: Expanding economies attract investment and increase demand for the local currency.
+GDP Growth: Expanding economies attract investment.

-Employment: Low unemployment suggests a healthy economy, supporting currency strength.
+Employment: Low unemployment signals a healthy economy.

 Speculation and Market Sentiment